Lab Technology FAQs

 Print Only What You Need

-Students pay for prints using the new GopherGOLD account (which is accessed via your UCard).
+Students pay for prints using their GopherGOLD account (which is accessed via your UCard).
 This allows students to easily manage funds online and have real time access to their account.
-Until this program is fully functional, however, students must add money to their account using a "Value Port " machine.
-The closest machines to College of Design facilities are in Walter Library (second floor) and McGrath Hall.
-For more information about the GopherGOLD program click here.
+For more information about the GopherGOLD program, visit the UCard Office website.